dadrus/persistence-test/README.md

 JPA Unit needs to connect to a running Neo4j instance.
 This is done using [Neo4j JDBC Driver](http://neo4j-contrib.github.io/neo4j-jdbc/), which as a neat side effect makes bootstrapping
 (see [Bootstrapping of DB Schema & Contents](#bootstrapping-of-db-schema--contents)) of the DB possible e.g. using [LIQUIGRAPH](http://www.liquigraph.org/).
-Usage of an in-process, in-memory Neo4j implementation is unfortunately not possible (Neo4J does not allow opening multiple driver connections to the embedded DB).
-To overcome this limitation, or made it at least less painful, one can use e.g.
+Usage of an in-process, in-memory Neo4j implementation is only possible if the embedded data base is configured to expose BOLT or HTTP interfaces.
+This can be achieved by the use of e.g.

-- [Neo4J Harness](https://neo4j.com/docs/java-reference/current/) for the lifecycle management of a Neo4j instance from code, e.g. by using a `Neo4jRule`.
+- [Neo4J Harness](https://neo4j.com/docs/java-reference/current/) for the lifecycle management of a Neo4j instance from code, e.g. for test purposes by using a `Neo4jRule`.
 You can find working example as part of integration tests of JPA-Unit's neo4j project.

-### JPA Provider Dependencies
+### Supported JPA Provider

 Since JPA does not address NoSQL databases, each JPA provider defines its own properties.
 These properties are also the only dependencies to a specific JPA provider implementation.
 As of todays JPA Unit Node4j extension can use the properties of the following JPA provider: